jcontratto/bamazon/README.md

 Part 2: Manager View
 Running bamazonManager.js has four options.
 The Manager can view all products, view only products with low stock (less than 5 items), add stock for a particular item, or create an entirely new item.
-Viewing all or low stock items logs a formatted table to the console.
-Adding stock compiles a list of all items for the manager to choose from, then asks how many they want to add.
-Adding a new item takes input from the command line to complete each column in the database.

 * Click on "View Products for Sale" to see current inventory.